JamesYuan/solid-design-principles-in-common-lisp/i-interface-segregation.md

 ### So, what is all the fuss about Interface Segregation?
 Basically, you don't have to implement and to depend on methods that are irrelevant for the client (eg. a class)

-Let's see below, why this is bad.
+Let's see why this is bad, below.

 ### Bad